-Thermal imaging makes use of a heat-sensitive camera which detects the subtle differences in temperature of objects ranging in size from a single tiny component on a circuit board all the way up to an entire city, and beyond.
+Thermal imaging makes use of a heat-sensitive camera which detects the subtle differences in the temperature of objects ranging in size from a single component in an electrical circuit all the way up to a large commercial building, and beyond.

-The camera then creates an image based on those variations in temperature for analysis purposes, for example to show an electronics company which part of that tiny component is overheating, and why … or to show an insulation supplier which buildings in that city are losing heat, and where from.
+The camera then creates an image based on those variations in temperature for analysis purposes, for example to show an electronics company which part of that component is overheating … or to show the owners of a commercial building exactly where the heat is escaping from.

 How does thermal imaging work?

-Any object with a temperature above absolute zero is made up of atoms which are always in motion.
-The warmer the object, the more the atoms in it are moving … and the more electromagnetic radiation that object produces.
+Any object with a temperature above absolute zero is made up of atoms, and those atoms are always in motion.
+The warmer the object, the more its atoms are moving … and the more electromagnetic radiation the object produces.

 That radiation is at the infrared end of the colour spectrum.
-It’s the coloration a thermal imaging camera is set up for, to turn invisible radiation into visible images.
+It’s the coloration a thermal imaging camera is set up to capture, so it can turn invisible radiation into visible images.

-Once that camera has been correctly set up to create the required image, where the colouration appropriately corresponds to variations in temperature, the thermographer analyses that image to establish patterns and interruptions to those patterns.
+Once that camera has been correctly set up to create the required image, where the colouration appropriately corresponds to variations in temperature, the thermographer then analyses the image produced to establish patterns and interruptions to those patterns.

 How is thermal imaging applied?

-Using the previous examples, images – analysed and explained by the thermographer – would identify which area of that tiny component is generating excess heat, enabling the electronics company to use that information to correct a design problem.
+Using the previous examples, images would identify which part of that electrical component is overheating, so the company could use that information to correct any design problem.